 The Rainforest Alliance recently announced the Ag-tech developer challenge – a call to engineers and developers to find innovative ways to use remote data sensing technology to aid farmer initiatives on the ground.
+We are pleased to report an overwhelming response to the call for proposals.

 This new technology will prove especially beneficial to smallholder farmers because, while demand for cocoa is higher than ever, smallholder farmers face persistent poverty, due in part to declining yields and ever-mounting threats from climate-related pests, plant diseases, and changes in weather patterns.
 Unfortunately, very few farmers receive timely information, training, or coaching that could help overcome these challenges.